gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 None
     Modifies..
 AF, BC, DE, EI

 Standard routine to clear the screen in any mode, it does nothing but call the routine at 0777H.
-This is actually the "CLS" statement handler and, because this indicates that there is illegal text after the statement, it will simply return if entered with Flag NZ.
+This is actually the "`CLS`" statement handler and, because this indicates that there is illegal text after the statement, it will simply return if entered with Flag NZ.

 <a name="chgmod"></a>